 Our Physics Research program at USU can be broadly broken down into 7 major sub-fields with active research efforts.
 Our research groups have both theoretical and experimental activities, with the majority of our laboratories being housed in the SER Building on the USU-Logan campus.
 If you are interested in participating with us in any of our activities or you'd like to visit the facilities, please contact us.

 Atmospheric & Space Science

-The Physics Department is active in the field of Atmospheric and Space Science, in close association with the interdisciplinary Center for Atmospheric and Space Sciences (CASS), the Space Dynamics Laboratory (SDL), and the Space Weather Center.
-We also has active collaborations with other groups in the US and around the world.
+The Physics Department is active in the field of Atmospheric and Space Science, in close association with the interdisciplinary Center for Atmospheric and Space Sciences (CASS) and the Space Dynamics Laboratory (SDL).
+We also have active collaborations with other groups in the US and around the world.